zeek/zeek-docs/doc/script-reference/attributes.rst

 &optional
 ---------

-Allows a record field value to be missing (i.e., neither initialized nor ever assigned a value).
+Allows a record field value to be missing.
+Zeek allows such fields to remain uninitialized and unassigned, and to have assigned values removed via :zeek:keyword:`delete`.

 In this example, the record could be instantiated with either ``myrec($a=127.0.0.1)`` or ``myrec($a=127.0.0.1, $b=80/tcp)``: